robCam/view-options-dialog/README.md

 This is single page web app to demonstrate a JavaScript prototype for a view options dialog for an app/e-reader.

 It's all hand crafted custom code and does not use any JS framework.
-Works on mobile too.

 Further documentation for usage, showing configuration options, js methods etc, can be generated using grunt (see below);